thinkst/canarytools-docs/docs/incidents/incident-objects.md

 There are six types of port scans incidents.

- 1. A host port scan is occurs when a single Canary is port scanned by a single source.
+ 1. A host port scan occurs when a single Canary is port scanned by a single source.
  2. A consolidated network port scan occurs when multiple Canaries are scanned by a single source.
  3. An NMAP FIN scan was run against the Canary.
  4. An NMAP NULL scan was run against the Canary.